nathalyusl/nathalyusl/README.md

 <br />

 Welcome to my profile!
 I am from Ecuador :ecuador:, currently studying to become a data scientist :computer:, any help is appreciated.
-I graduated in foreign trade and the idea is to combine these two disciplines.
-I am interested in image recognition, if we are on the same tune I like to connect.
+I graduated in foreign trade :airplane: and the idea is to combine these two disciplines.
+I am interested in image recognition, if we are on the same tune I like to connect :sparkles:.

  #### *Personal fact* :thought_balloon: